 Who We Are

 Foam Riders are a rock band from Livermore, California, playing music that spans the past 6 decades of rock and roll, including many of thier own compositions.
 We are available for booking at wineries, restaurants, wine & beer bars, parties, weddings and many other events.
-We offer two different arrangements, acoustic-only and full band (with drums and electric instruments).
+We play predominantly hit songs from the 80s & 90s, with our hard-rock spin on them.
 Please contact us for booking information.

 Originally, Rob and Greg were part a large group of guys (mostly from Livermore, CA) who got together on St. Patrick’s Day 2014, at a ‘jam session’ organized by a mutual friend.
 Then, a couple of weeks later, Richard and Doug joined in on what had now become a weekly ‘Jam Night’.
 The guys generally showed up each week with a few songs (covers and/or originals) that they’d like to jam to.
 The song list built up rather quickly, and within 3 months, they had booked their first gig.